 Wales' Tree of the Year 2017 Shortlist

-These six trees are the finalists in Wales' Tree of the Year, an annual search for the nation's best loved tree.
+These six trees are the finalists in Wales' Tree of the Year, which was won by the Hollow Tree.

 Read the incredible stories behind our shortlisted trees and vote for your favourite.

 The Fairy House Tree

 In the grounds of Treffos Independent School, Llansadwrn, Anglesey